-To move with Charles Taylor, Jesus followers have an appreciation for what lies outside the immanent frame of modernity.
-In the words of Iain McGilchrist they are not in bondage to the left-brain philosophies and practices associated with scientism and capitalism.
+Moving with Charles Taylor here, Jesus followers have an appreciation for what lies outside the immanent frame of modernity.
+With a nod to Iain McGilchrist, they are not in bondage to the left-brain philosophies and practices associated with scientism and capitalism.
 Like James (4:4) says, “Friendship with the world is enmity with God.”
 Having a relationship with Jesus conditioned by the ways of the world is unsustainable.

 - The Third Way is a movement

 Like the sun overwhelms the lesser light of the moon and stars, God’s kingdom transcends lesser authorities.
 This revelation can only be known if one is moving toward the center.
 One day, mercy and justice will be revealed to all.
 Now is the time to move with the light we have toward that glorious day.

 Heibert struggled for a way to help people out of their static orientation when it came to knowing God:

 Centered sets are dynamic sets.
 Two types of movements are essential parts of their structure.
 First, it is possible to change direction—to turn from moving away to moving towards the center, from being outside to being inside the set.
 Second, because all objects are seen in constant motion, they are moving, fast or slowly, towards or away from the center.
 Something is always happening to an object.
 It is never static.

 Illustrations of centered sets are harder to come by in English, for English sees the world largely in terms of bounded sets.
 One example is a magnetic field in which particles are in motion.
 Electrons are those particles which are drawn towards the positive magnetic pole, and protons are those attracted by the negative pole.